 - Performing a 360-degree review of DHS OIG’s development practices related to the case management system

-We can read between these lines and infer several things about how the breach occurred.
-It’s always important to analyze data breach information and adapt our security practices.
+Based on the above we can read between these lines and make some educated guesses about how the breach occurred.
+It’s always important to analyze data breach information and adapt our security practices; we commend DHS for doing so quickly.

 1 There are ‘insiders’ and there are ‘INSIDERS’